 Entertainment costs, including amusement and social activities and expenses directly associated with such costs (such as tickets to shows or sports events, meals, lodging, rentals, transportation, and gratuities).
 (2 CFR Part 225 Appendix B 14)

-Construction, rehabilitation, or remodeling for any buildings or structures or for purchase of office furnishings and fixtures are not eligible for TTPSF.
+Purchase of office furnishings and fixtures are not eligible for TTPSF.

-|Examples of office furnishings and fixtures|
+|Examples of office furnishings and fixtures

 Does my data improvement project require sharing data with other governments?